 Cat insurance is similar to your own health care insurance policy.
 It covers the cost of medical procedures, surgeries, tests, and treatment.
-The services your pet insurance policy covers will depend on the company that you choose.
+The services your policy covers will depend on the company that you choose.

-- Reading up on cat insurance reviews can be useful when you are trying to find a plan.
+- Reading up on reviews can be useful when you are trying to find a plan.
 It's essential to research each company and choose a plan you will benefit from financially.
 You also should find a plan your pet will benefit from it based on the coverage offered.

-If you have a cat with a severe health condition and your policy has an affordable premium, but doesn't pay much for treatment, it isn't going to save you much money over time.
+- If you have a cat with a severe health condition and your policy has an affordable premium but doesn't pay much for treatment, it isn't going to save you much money over time.
 Cat insurance can help make those routine visits to your veterinarian more affordable.
 You could be saving hundreds of dollars at each checkup by just paying a small co-pay instead of the full amount.

 Overall, pet insurance for cats, kittens, or dogs is a worthwhile investment.
 For a small fee each month, you can ensure your fur baby will be with you for as long as possible.
-Feel free to browse our website to learn more about the top pet insurance companies and what each one has to offer.
+Feel free to browse our website to learn more about the top companies and what each one has to offer.

-What Does a Cat Insurance Policy Cover?
+What does a Cat Insurance policy cover?

 When comparing companies, it's essential to know the inclusions and exclusions with each plan.
 Pet insurance is designed to help pay for those unexpected injuries or illnesses that no one plans for.
 The most affordable policies out there will often pay for minimal treatment such as wound care, broken bones, or if your cat accidentally swallows a foreign object.
 Comprehensive plans cover a broader range of treatment options like emergency surgery or treatment of severe illnesses such as cancer.

 The refusal to pay for preexisting conditions can make it difficult for some cat owners to take out a policy.
 If a cat was diagnosed with a health condition before you take out a policy, that could make them ineligible for health insurance.
 Or their coverage options may be limited from some providers.

 Let's use hypothyroidism as an example.
 Hypothyroidism causes the thyroid gland not to be as active as it should be, and the endocrine system doesn't yield the correct amount of thyroid hormone.
 This condition could lead to other serious health concerns such as kidney disease or heart issues.

-Also, most companies will not provide coverage for routine checkups, grooming services, or cat dental health services.
+- Also, most companies will not provide coverage for routine checkups, grooming services, or cat dental health services.
 But some providers will allow you to pay extra for wellness and dental care.

 Here are some of the most common exclusions.

+- Bilateral Conditions.
 Bilateral conditions are in the same category as preexisting conditions.
 If your cat has an injury to one side of their body, such as a torn ligament on their left, many insurance companies feel your pet has a much higher risk of having the same issue on the right side of their body.
-Due to the increased risk, these insurance providers will not offer coverage for your pet if they already had the same ailment on one side of their body.
+Due to the increased risk, these providers will not offer coverage for your pet if they already had the same ailment on one side of their body.

+- Hereditary Conditions.
 Some pet breeds are more prone to certain diseases than others.
 If that is the case with your cat, it's possible your pet insurance provider will not offer coverage for an illness considered heredity for your breed.

+- Veterinary Exam Fees.
 Exams are a regular part of your cat's routine checkup with their veterinarian.
 These exams alert you and your vet of any current or potential issues your pet may experience.
 It is a very crucial part of their checkup visit.
 But many pet insurance providers will not cover exams, especially if they are not part of your cat's routine health care plan.
 This means if you take your cat to the vet due to an accident or illness, their exam during that visit may not be covered.